2019-2020 General Catalog [ARCHIVED CATALOG–FOR INFORMATION ONLY]

 - The College of Performing and Visual Arts ’s Department of Art and Design updated their course information with prerequisite minimum grades and some title changes.
 New courses were added to support the photography and ceramics programs as well.
 Music added new courses for undergraduate music education and the Master of Music in Music Technology graduate degrees.
 The Department of Theatre Arts and Dance created new courses to enhance the opportunities for Musical Theatre emphasis students.

-- The School of Integrative and Engaged Learning rebranded many old GOSC courses under the new INDS prefix, as well as developed several new courses to support the Master of Interdisciplinary Studies degree, including eight (8) graduate-level aviation courses.
+- The College of Aerospace Sciences and Technology rebranded many old GOSC courses under the new INDS prefix, as well as developed several new courses to support the Master of Interdisciplinary Studies degree, including eight (8) graduate-level aviation courses.
 Working with the Confucius Institute, the school also developed 20 new IELG courses to support Chinese-language learning in the Iron County community.

 - Nine (9) new prefixes were created: EDPD (Education and Professional Development), ENTR (Entrepreneurship), GS (General Studies), INDS (Interdisciplinary Studies), INFO (Information and Society), PLA (Prior Learning Assessment), SIEL (School of Integrative and Engaged Learning), STCH (Southwest Technical College), and TESL (Teaching English to Speakers of Other Languages).